Rashomon Capacity: A Metric for Predictive Multiplicity in Classification: Measuring predictive multiplicity of probabilistic classifiers

-We outline below desirable properties of predictive multiplicity metrics for probabilistic classifiers.
-These properties motivate our definition of Rashomon Capacity and provide guidelines for the creation of new multiplicity metrics in future research.
-Motivated by the potential individual-level harm incurred by an arbitrary choice of model in the Rashomon set, we focus on of per-sample multiplicity metrics.
-Next, we formally define Rashomon Capacity in terms of the KL-divergence between the output scores of classifiers in the Rashomon set.
-We then use Rashomon Capacity to define a predictive multiplicity metric for individual samples in a dataset (similar to ambiguity in \eqref{eq:ambiguity-discrepancy}).
-Omitted proofs are in Appendix~\ref{appendix:proofs}, along with more information on Rashomon Capacity in Appendix~\ref{appendix:f-divergence} and~\ref{appendix:geometry}.
+We begin this section by first outlining desirable properties of predictive multiplicity metrics for probabilistic classifiers.
+Motivated by the potential individual-level harm incurred by an arbitrary choice of model in the Rashomon set, we focus on per-sample multiplicity metrics.
+We formally define Rashomon Capacity in terms of the KL-divergence between the output scores of classifiers in the Rashomon set.
+We then use Rashomon Capacity to define a predictive multiplicity metric for individual samples in a dataset.
+We present these definitions in the ideal case where the population loss can be computed exactly, and discuss empirical approximation in Section~\ref{sec:challenges}.

-\subsection{Properties of Multiplicity Metrics for Probabilistic Classifiers}
+\subsection{Properties of multiplicity metrics for probabilistic classifiers}